REVISED JANUARY 19, 2023

-“Administrative Bylaws” means the bylaws of the respective Sections and/or CYLA (where applicable).
+“Administrative Bylaws” means the bylaws of the respective Sections.

-“Advisors” mean the non-voting advisors of the Executive Committees of the respective Sections and/or CYLA (where applicable).
+“Advisors” mean the non-voting advisors of the Executive Committees of the respective Sections.

 “Advisory Committees” mean such Advisory Committees to the Board as the Board may establish pursuant to Article V, Section 2 of the Bylaws.